QinxinTian/FitnessReactNativeApp/README.md

 # FitnessReactNativeApp

 # Updated notes ordered by dates are listed below the commits section on this page.
-# The Project introduction are on the bottom of this page.
+# The Project introduction is on the bottom of this page.

 # Commits